 At the very top left you’ll see three lines (this is the menu) followed by “Home”, “Welcome, [[Your Name]]”, and then “My Projects”.

-After that, there’s a drop-down menu to select your Cricut machine type (either Cricut Maker or Cricut Explore Family), and lastly the “New Project” button.
+After that, there’s a drop-down menu to select your Cricut machine type (options include Cricut Maker 3, Cricut Explore 3, Cricut Joy, Cricut Maker, Cricut Explore Family), and lastly the “New Project” button.

-The Home screen has Cricut ads on top, followed by My Projects (all of your saved projects), Cricut Access (Projects you can purchase a la carte or are included with your Cricut Access membership), My Ready-to-Make Projects (projects created by professional artists), Top Video Tutorials, and then several rows of seasonal project ideas.
+The Home screen has Cricut ads on top, followed by My Projects (all of your saved projects), Top Video Playlists (helpful tutorials from the Cricut YouTube channel), and several rows of Cricut Access projects you can purchase a la carte and are included with your Cricut Access membership.

 Let’s take a look at that “Three Lines” Hamburger menu on the top left corner.